 Luckily, there are productive things to do to help get the momentum going and keep the interruptions at bay.
 Let’s start by recognizing where these interruptions come from – procrastination.

 It’s a natural result of the complicated human brain searching for stimulation.
 A task you are working on may not be immediately exciting at the moment, so your mind wanders, looking for other things to entertain it.

 There is nothing wrong with taking breaks in order to keep your brain active and fertile so that ideas can emerge and aid your work.
 The problem is when you are a slave to procrastination.

-In this article created by our team at Timezy, suggests top productivity tips to help you stop wasting time.
+This article created by our team at Timezy presents top productivity tips to help you stop wasting time.

 Control and Eliminate Distractions

 It’s easier than ever to get distracted while trying to work.
 Many of the products and services we use seem designed to catch our attention and hold it for as long as possible.
 One of the most potent examples of this is the cell phone.

 There are a multitude of useful apps for your phone that disable some functionality if you wish.
 For example, you can set one of these apps to not allow any access to social apps for a certain length of time.
 Similar software can be downloaded and installed on computers as well.

 Also, site blockers will restrict your access to whichever website you ask it to.
 The most effective way to block out distraction is still to keep your phone in your bag, or at the very least keep it out of sight while you work.